-Since fall is upon us, we thought it would be fun to celebrate the season.
+Also, since fall is upon us, we thought it would be fun to celebrate the season.

 Fresh cider with homemade bread…mmmmm…can’t beat it.
 I want to point out that most everything you see in this entire space was thrifted or created from repurposed finds.

-We built a faux fireplace from our scraps to add a little coziness to this space. (tutorial is HERE!)
+Next, we built a faux fireplace from our scraps to add a little coziness to this space. (tutorial is HERE!)
 With a salvaged window, a thrifted wreath made of natural elements like beans, cinnamon sticks, dried apples – all was easily put together on a budget.

 You can beat shopping nature for autumn touches, right?

-Up above, we strung patio lights, and I made these two candle fixtures from four hanging flower baskets I scored at a garage sale for $1…for all four!
+Meanwhile, up above we strung patio lights, and I made these two candle fixtures from four hanging flower baskets I scored at a garage sale for $1…for all four!
 Added a couple of flameless LED candles, and they’re perfect above our table.